 An Antelope's eyes are larger than an elephant's and their vision is eight times better than humans.
 In fact, Antelope can see the slightest movement from 4 miles away!

-The University of Nebraska – Kearney Cheer & Dance Kids Camp is scheduled to take place on Friday, January 24, 2014 from 3:30 – 5:30 p.m. at the Ponderosa Room located on the second floor of the Nebraskan Student Union.
+The University of Nebraska – Kearney Cheer & Dance Kids Camp is scheduled to take place on Saturday, February 7, 2015 from 3:30 – 5:30 p.m. at Cushing Coliseum located in the Health and Sports Center.